ISSUIUC/Solid_Propulsion/README.md

 Name your branch based on the overall changes you've made.
 For example, if you were to have created a new part and modified an existing one to create a new crossbeam, name the branch `cad/add-new-crossbeam`.
 Do not name it after any individual changes you've made, rather the sum total.
+Prefer uploading your files directly to using Git from the command line.
+In either case, name your commit as follows `cad: <short description here>`.

 ## For code
 It is mandatory none of the files you are adding have spaces in their name, as well as folders.